ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 - https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-upload

 ## Create a predictor for your model
-A Kubernetes custom resource `InferenceService` with a `predictor` can be created for the uploaded model as follows.
+A Kubernetes custom resource `InferenceService` is created for the uploaded model as follows.

 <span style="font-size:x-small">